mjustc/strains-api/README.md

  ## Introduction
  This simple api provides information about CBD strains and their effects (medical, positive and negative) and flavors.
- Even you can discover your favorite strains filtering out them depending on the effects you prefer or want to avoid.
+ Even you can discover your favorite strains.

  1. Install Node.js and MongoDB.
  2. Create 3 collections into test database: strains, effects and flavors.
 Add data.json files to each collection.
  3. Run your mongo in the default port.
 You can check the logs if you are conected.
  4. cd /strains-api and `npm install` & `npm start` or `npm test`
- 6. Use Postman or curl to request:
+ 6. Use Postman or curl to discover your favorite strains:

  `POST localhost:3000/survey`
 ````